MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-with-cba.md

 ## Using CBA with SPMT

-If the "CertificateConfig.json" file contains the correct attributes, SPMT starta without prompting users to enter SharePoint admin credentials.
-However, if the file is incorrect formatted, an error message appears “The application will exit because of sign-in failure.
+If the "CertificateConfig.json" file contains the correct attributes, SPMT starts without prompting users to enter SharePoint admin credentials.
+However, if the file is incorrectly formatted, an error message appears “The application will exit because of sign-in failure.
 Please double-check and try again” after SPMT is launched.
-If wrong attribute values are provided in the "CertificateConfig.json" file, all migrations will fail with errors in the migration report indicating insufficient permissions.
+If wrong attribute values are provided in the "CertificateConfig.json" file, all migrations fail with errors in the migration report indicating insufficient permissions.

-If the "CertificateConfig.json" file is not provided, SPMT will ask users to enter SharePoint admin credentials.
+If the "CertificateConfig.json" file is not provided, SPMT asks users to enter SharePoint admin credentials.

 ---